watzthisco/intro-to-node/labs/lab01/README.md

+# Lab 01 - Getting Started with Node and npm

-See the lab book for step-by-step instructions for completing this lab.
+See the labs book for instructions.